sofirij/assembly_website_nodejs/README.md

 - Fix tab and shift + tab functionality when text is hightlighted
 - Remove active line highlighting and active line gutter highlighting from binary view
 - Update diagnostics theme
+- Update linting to hightlight more than one error at a time